mariahmclelan/TexasISDs_Geolocations/README.md

 ### Project Overview:

 Question to answer: How does the funding allocated to education impact the success of students and schools?

-This is the second part of a team project about [Texas ISDs](https://github.com/mariahmclelan/TexasISDs).
+This is the second part of our team project focused on [Texas ISDs](https://github.com/mariahmclelan/TexasISDs) where we study the impact of education funding on student success and school performance.
-The project aims to analyze the impact of education funding on the success of students and schools.
+Our aim is to determine the relationship between Texas state funding for education, SAT scores, and demographics.
-Specifically, the study will focus on the relationship between state funding in Texas education, SAT/ACT scores, demographics, and dropout rates.
+We will use a custom MongoDB database and visual analysis to investigate whether higher funding leads to better outcomes or if there is a point where the impact of funding levels off.
-Through a custom MongoDB database and visual analysis, we will determine whether higher funding leads to better outcomes or if there is a point where the impact of funding levels off.
+Additionally, we will analyze demographics and their possible impact.

 ### Data Sets Source: